Grievances Polices for Non-Academic and Academic matters are required for all Higher Education Providers.

-If, after a formal investigation by the Assistant Registrar, a student or applicant to become a student desires a further review, a formal internal review of the investigation and recommendation to resolve the grievance may be requested by the student or applicant, in writing, within twenty-eight (28) days of the receipt of the formal recommendation.
-The request for a review must be addressed to the Review Officer, For Attention: Dean of Academic Administration, and must specify the reasons for making the request.
+If, after a formal investigation by the Registrar, a student or applicant to become a student desires a further review, a formal internal review of the investigation and recommendation to resolve the grievance may be requested by the student or applicant, in writing, within twenty-eight (28) days of the receipt of the formal recommendation.
+The request for a review must be addressed to the Review Officer, For Attention: Dean of Studies, and must specify the reasons for making the request.

 A student or applicant to become a student may also request an internal review if he/she is concerned about the time taken to complete the stage one process.

-Upon receipt of a request for an internal investigation of a complaint which remains unresolved, the Review Officer or Assistant Registrar shall acknowledge in writing, receipt of the request for an internal investigation and inform the student or applicant to become a student of the following information:-
+Upon receipt of a request for an internal investigation of a complaint which remains unresolved, the Review Officer or Registrar shall acknowledge in writing, receipt of the request for an internal investigation and inform the student or applicant to become a student of the following information:-

 - who will be responsible for conducting the investigation;